-Knowledge Have knowledge about: cost management and cost behaviour traditional cost management systems activity-based cost management systems management accounting information for activity and process decisions customer and product profitability break-even point analysis product/service costing and segmentation management accounting and control systems: assessing performance over the value chain • financial statements, i.e. profit & loss statement, cash flow, balance sheet the budgeting process covering; profit & loss statement, cash flow, bal- ance sheet performance evaluation of business units Skills Be able to: use information, including the use of financial reporting, for planning, con- trolling and decision-making Competencies Have the competencies to: discuss the issues to be considered when setting the financial aims and objectives of a business define and distinguish between different types of costs identify and quantify economic elements that are relevant to a particular decision-making select and employ appropriate tools of management for analytical pur- poses, for decision-making, and for measuring performance of different levels and divisions of an organisation, including market and product seg- ments indicate the use of budgeting, its role and limitation, and construct vari- ous budgets from relevant data
+Knowledge Have knowledge about: cost management and cost behaviour traditional cost management systems contribution model activity-based cost management systems management accounting information for activity and process decisions customer and product profitability break-even point analysis product/service costing and segmentation management accounting and control systems: assessing performance over the value chain financial statements, i.e. profit & loss statement, cash flow, balance sheet the budgeting process covering; profit & loss statement, cash flow, balance sheet performance evaluation of business units Skills Be able to: use information, including the use of financial reporting, for planning, controlling and decision-making Competencies Have the competencies to: discuss the issues to be considered when setting the financial aims and objectives of a business define and distinguish between different types of costs identify and quantify economic elements that are relevant to a particular decision-making select and employ appropriate tools of management for analytical purposes, for decision-making, and for measuring performance of different levels and divisions of an organisation, including market and product segments indicate the use of budgeting, its role and limitation, and construct various budgets from relevant data

-2.2.14 Innovation, INNV3
+2.2.14 Project Management, PRMV3

-This 3rd semester course relates to the core area Flow Management.
+This 3rd semester course relates to the core area Change Management.
 The knowledge, skills and competences acquired at the course will also be used in other core areas.